 Only a few years ago, both automation and AI seemed inaccessible to small and medium-sized businesses.
 But new advancements in technology have lowered the barrier of entry for these companies.

-Take Drift’s brand new Virtual Selling Assistants.
-Based on patented technology, Virtual Selling Assistants are AI-powered chatbots that engage and qualify your site visitors at all hours of the day, in multiple languages.
+Take Drift’s Conversational AI.
+Based on patented technology, our AI-powered chatbots engage and qualify your site visitors at all hours of the day, in multiple languages.
 They allow salespeople to book meetings while they sleep, help customers find the self-service resources they need, and navigate buyers seamlessly through a website.
 A win-win-win.

 Forbes contributor Daniel Newman explained perfectly why AI-powered chat plays to our culture of convenience (and the massive opportunity it holds):